wilsonliaows/docs/connectors/xero.md

 ## How to find different IDs in Xero

 ### Xero IDs
 An ID is a unique identifier for an object in the API.
-In Xero, some IDs such as **Contact ID** are required in creating an action and they can be easily obtained using **Search** or other actions.
+All IDs can be obtained in one of two ways.

+IDs can be found in one of two ways.
+One way is to take them directly from the Xero site.
+The ID of a specific item, such as a **Contact** or **Manual journal** can be found at the end of the URL of its respective page in Xero.

+Another method is by using the **Search** action, in which case Workato will search for an item based on some specified criteria and find its ID.
+Then in your next action, you can use the datapill for the item ID put out by the **Search** action to specify what item Workato should interact with in this step.
+Some examples are given below:

 #### Contact ID
 **Contact ID** is an unique identifier for each contact in the Xero.
 It can be found at the end of the URL of a particular contact page.